Profitero-Data-Alchemists/katas-2023/context_viewpoint/README.md

 As we can see the system has many-many integration points:
  * **User** that interacts with the system through the web application in the browser or through the mobile application.
  * **Support user** that does special actions in application such as maintaining available Travel Agencies or generating a vendor analytical report.
  * **Identity API** is used to verify the identity of the user who logs into the application.
-It also provides basic info about the user, that the user agreed to provide during the registration.
+It also provides basic info about the user, that they agreed to provide during the registration.
  * **User Email API** provides the ability to discover new reservations by user email polling (if allowed by the user).
  * **Travel Agencies API** provides updates for reservations that were added by users or discovered in user email.
 E.g. Hotel, Airline or Car rental API.
  * **Travel Systems API** also provides updates and details for reservations.
 E.g. SABRE, APOLLO